Essien-glory/Sales-data-analysis/README.md

 # Sales-data-analysis
-This is a report showing the sales trend for various products in 9 cities.
+This report shows the sales trends for various products in nine cities in the year 2019.